4.17 — Introduction to std::string

 }

 Fortunately, C++ has introduced two additional string types into the language that are much easier and safer to work with: std::string and std::string_view (C++17).
-Although std::string and std::string_view aren’t fundamental types, they’re straightforward and useful enough that we’ll introduce them here rather than wait until the chapter on compound types (chapter 9).
+Unlike the types we’ve introduced previously, std::string and std::string_view aren’t fundamental types (they’re class types, which we’ll cover in the future).
+However, basic usage of each is straightforward and useful enough that we’ll introduce them here.

 Introducing std::string